 The term of office of a Governor shall commence on the date of election or appointment of the Governor.
 The term of office of an elected Governor shall end on the date of the Annual Election (as defined in the By-Laws) that is held two years after the Annual Election at which the elected Governor was elected.
 The term of office of a Governor appointed by the Board as a result of a casual vacancy shall end on the date of the next Annual Election.

-Subject to paragraph 4.3(d) below, a Member shall not serve as a Governor for more than three (3) consecutive terms of office .
-For the avoidance of doubt, a Member may serve as a Governor for more than three (3) terms of office provided that no more than three (3) terms of office are consecutive.

-If a person is appointed by the Board as a Governor as a result of a casual vacancy, the remaining period of the term of office of any Governor that resigned, was removed or otherwise ceased to be Governor shall not be counted for the purpose of calculating consecutive terms of office.

 4.5 Embassy Liaison